sitedata/checklyhq.com/site/content/blog/creating-a-chrome-extension-2018.md

 ### The popup's state does not persist

-When opening & closing the extension though clicking on its icon in the toolbar, the popup looses all state.
+When opening & closing the extension by clicking on its icon in the toolbar, the popup looses all state.
 You need to write everything to the session store and reload it on opening.

 ### The background script's state does persist

-The background scripts acts a bit like a worker thread, as it is not reloaded unless an explicit reload method is called.
+The background script acts a bit like a worker thread, as it is not reloaded unless an explicit reload method is called.
-This means it should (probably) function as you main source of truth
+This means it should (probably) function as you main source of truth.

 ### The content script's state depends on many things